-Late thursday night I discovered Quadrant Z, an elaborate "paper and pencil game of galactic warfare."
+Late Thursday night I discovered Quadrant Z, an elaborate "paper and pencil game of galactic warfare."
 Against a buzzing background of midnight frogs and palmetto bugs I leaned forward in my chair and emptied the last dregs of coffee from my long since cooled mug.
-The rules can be difficult to decipher and don't always conform to modern expectations, but the reader is presented with a unique implemenation of fog of war and an apprehensive finality of action.
+The rules can be difficult to decipher and don't always conform to modern expectations, but the reader is presented with a unique implementation of fog of war and an apprehensive finality of action.

 This game is not mine but belongs to Derek Hohls.
 The rules here are reproduced from The Way Back Machine along with minor spelling corrections and clarifications when necessary.

 A paper and pencil game of galactic warfare

 by Derek Hohls Version 1 - 6 February 1999

 The objective of the game is to conquer the galaxy - either by occupying the most stars; or by capturing the opponent's home base star, or by destroying the opponent's forces.